guilbaults/slurm-job-exporter/README.md

 If DCGM is installed and running, it will be used instead of NVML.
 DCGM have more GPU stats compared to NVML.
 MIG devices are supported

-`cgexec` is required to run `nvidia-smi -L` in each cgroup to detect which GPU is allocated to a Slurm job.
+`nvidia-smi -L` is run in each cgroup to detect which GPU is allocated to a Slurm job.

 ## Usage
 ```